WordPress 7.0 Features: The Ultimate Guide for Developers

 Is there a new default theme in WordPress 7.0?

-No. WordPress 7.0 will not include a new “Twenty Twenty-Six” default theme.
-Instead, the focus is on enhancing existing block themes like Twenty Twenty-Five through the Site Editor and Phase 3 tools.
+No. WordPress 7.0 does not include a new “Twenty Twenty-Six” default theme.
+Instead, the final release focuses on improving the Site Editor, design controls, responsive behavior, menu overlays, patterns, and block-level styling.

 Will my current plugins work with WordPress 7.0?